hindu-comm/weblogs/manasataramgini/2015/02/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 Lootika checking the news remarked: “Vrishchika, it appears like you will be seeing your colleague Dr. Ahmed al-Zaman again.”
 Vrishchika: “What?
-How could that be I thought he was all set to play out a long innings behind the bars\!”
+How could that be I thought he was all set to play out a long innings behind the bars!”
 Indrasena: “I am sure Vidrum would be disappointed to hear that.”
 Somakhya: “Not just that; Vidrum’s life itself is in danger if the senior surgeon were to return to our city, which he well might.”